 7 Ways to Get Rid of Cat Dander

-Before we get into our tips, we want to start with a disclaimer:
+Before we get into our tips for cat dander treatment, we want to start with a disclaimer:

 If your allergies are bad enough to be life-threatening, then we strongly urge you not to get a cat, or at the very least, to talk to your doctor about the risks.
 Even "hypoallergenic” cats have dander and saliva that contain the proteins that can trigger allergic reactions.
 There is no guarantee that you won’t react to a pet, even a hairless one.

-That being said, milder allergy cases can sometimes be managed by reducing the amount of cat dander in your home and on your cat.
+That being said, milder allergy cases can sometimes be managed by dander control for cats and in your home.
 Some general cleaning practices are a good start, but sometimes more drastic measures need to be taken to protect yourself.

-Let’s jump into the best ways to reduce cat dander:
+Let’s jump into the best ways of reducing cat dander:

 Regularly brushing your cat can help to reduce shedding and dander.
 This will get rid of some of the dander that would naturally fall off your cat and end up all over your house - including dust mites.

 Brushing should be done daily with a soft slicker brush.
 Deshedding brushes can also help but should never be used more than once a week, as they can damage your cats’ skin and pull out healthy hair.

-If you must bath your cat more than once per month, then try sticking to just warm water and a sprinkle of baking soda.
+If you must bathe your cat more than once per month, then try sticking to just warm water and a sprinkle of baking soda.
 Most pet shampoos have fragrances and chemicals that can dry out their skin.